See It from My Perspective: How Language Affects Cultural Bias in Image Understanding: Results

 \subsubsection{How does the fusion language mix affect bias in image understanding?}

-Finally, our results show that \textbf{training on a balanced language mix during multimodal fusion yields no consistent change in Western bias in objective image understanding tasks}.
-However, on subjective tasks, a bilingual fusion corpus results \textbf{in a stronger alignment between the prompting language and the visual perspective of speakers of that language, especially for English and the Western perspective} (Figure \ref{fig:mllava_bias_fusion_reduction}).
+Finally, our results show that \textbf{training on a balanced language mix during multimodal fusion yields no consistent change in Western bias in objective tasks}.
+However, on subjective tasks, a bilingual fusion corpus results \textbf{in a stronger alignment between the prompting language and the perspective of its speakers, especially for English and the Western perspective} (Figure \ref{fig:mllava_bias_fusion_reduction}).

-With Llama2, including Chinese during multimodal fusion increases Western bias on ArtELingo (``all") when prompting in English (from $2.19 \rightarrow 2.65$) but including English decreases bias on ``all" and ``opp val" when prompting in Chinese ($1.82 \rightarrow 1.40$, $2.47 \rightarrow 2.12$).

-With the bilingual Baichuan2, including Chinese during multimodal fusion increases Western bias on both subsets of ArtELingo when prompting in English ($1.98 \rightarrow 3.40$, $2.71 \rightarrow 5.50$) but including English leaves Western bias unchanged when prompting in Chinese.
+With Llama2, including Chinese during multimodal fusion increases Western bias on ArtELingo (``all") when prompting in English (from $2.19 \rightarrow 2.65$) but including English decreases bias on the ``opposite valence" and ``all" subsets when prompting in Chinese ($2.47 \rightarrow 2.12$, $1.82 \rightarrow 1.40$).
+With the bilingual Baichuan2, including Chinese during multimodal fusion increases Western bias on both subsets of ArtELingo when prompting in English ($2.71 \rightarrow 5.50$, $1.98 \rightarrow 3.40$) but including English leaves Western bias unchanged when prompting in Chinese.